tamitchell/weatherapp/planning/code.md

 Code

-The __backend__ will be handled by python3.6 that will handle the HTTP request to ```GET``` data from the API.
-For this project, I will be using Dark Sky's Weather API and MapBox for geocoding the latitude and longitude request.
+For this project, I will be using Dark Sky's Weather API and Geocodio for geocoding the latitude and longitude request.

 The most challenging part I presume of this project will be converting the latitude and longitude into human readable addresses and vice versa.
 I also predict that being able to send the request from front end and backend will cause trouble as well